david-lev/pywa/docs/source/content/listeners/overview.rst

     @wa.on_message(filters.command("start"))
     def start(client: WhatsApp, msg: types.Message):
         msg.reply("Hello!
 How old are you?")
-        # Now we want to wait for the user to send their age
+        age: types.Message = client.listen( # Now we want to wait for the user to send their age to=msg.sender,
-        age = client.listen(
-            to=msg.sender,
             filters=filters.text
         )
         msg.reply(f"Your age is {age.text}.")

 In the example above, we are waiting for the user to send their age.
-The `client.listen` method will wait for the user to send a message that matches the filter `filters.text`.
+The `client.listen` method will wait for the user to send a message that matches the filter :attr:`pywa.filters.text`.

+Cancel
+______

 Now, listeners have a few options that you can use to customize the behavior. for example, you can set a timeout for the listener, or cancel the listener if the user sends a specific message. let's see an example:

 .. code-block:: python
+    :linenos:
+    :emphasize-lines: 9, 16

     from pywa import WhatsApp, types, filters